daormar/debasher/doc/design_doc_resident.md

   without its leading dash.
 The engine gives each node run by it its input and output ports, taken from the options of its module (see "Ports from the engine"), in `INPUT_PORTS` and `OUTPUT_PORTS`; a node built without the engine declares them in these class attributes.
-The `Supervisor` names its input ports after the nodes it watches (`NODE_PORTS`).
+The engine gives the `Supervisor` its ports too, and the `Supervisor` names its input ports after the nodes it watches (`NODE_PORTS`).
 - **channel** (canal): the one-way connection from an output port of one node to an input port of another, made of a FIFO (a named pipe created by the engine).
   A **self-loop** (bucle propio) joins two ports of the same node.
 A channel